phdfbk/phdfbk.github.io/alumni/_posts/01-01-2011-armani-paolo.md

 university: University of Trento
 advisor: Pederiva Francesco
 year: 2011
-title: Progress of Monte Carlo methods in nuclear physics using EFT–based NN interaction and in hypernuclear systems.
+title: Progress of Monte Carlo methods in nuclear physics using EFT–based NN interaction and in hypernuclear systems
 ---